einburger/weeaboo_point/README.md

-wait [character] [time in s]     // wait for s seconds move [character] [xpos] [speed]  // moves character to xpos (in % of screen width) at speed exit [character] (left|right)    // exits the character stage left or right sync                             // makes previous action run at the same time as the following on
+wait [character] [time in s]     // wait for s seconds move [character] [xpos] [speed]  // moves character to xpos (in % of screen width) at speed exit [character] (left|right)    // exits the character stage left or right sync                             // makes previous action run at the same time as the following one
 > [text]                         // write dialog

 ```